Top 5 Risks for Osteoporosis

 Gender: Just being a woman puts you at increased risk for bone loss.
 Women are four times more likely than men to develop osteoporosis.
 Women lose bone more quickly following menopause which increases the risk.
 Be sure you talk with your doctor about your specific risks as you age.
 Things like early menopause (before age 45) or hysterectomy (especially if your ovaries are also removed) will place you in menopause sooner and increase your chances of bone loss.

 Age: We all age and, as we do, we lose bone gradually and our risk of developing osteoporosis increases.
 According to the National Osteoporosis Foundation, one in two women and one in four men over the age of 50 will have an osteoporosis-related break/fracture during their lifetime.
-Though you cannot stop the march of time, you can take the opportunity, while you are young, to get weight-bearing exercise and get vitamin D and calcium in your diet.
+Though you cannot stop the march of time, you can take steps to strengthen your bones to help prevent bone loss, such as doing weight-bearing exercise and getting vitamin D and calcium in your diet.
 Your bones are being built and strengthened while you are in your teens and 20s.

 Smoking and alcohol use: Not only does smoking increase your risk of many types of cancer as well as heart disease, it also increases your risk of developing osteoporosis.
-If you smoke, quit and if you don’t smoke, don’t start.
+If you smoke, quit, and if you don’t smoke, don’t start.
+There are tools available to help you stop.
 Drinking alcohol regularly also increases your risk of developing osteoporosis.
 Avoiding or moderating alcohol use can help you to decrease this risk.

 Chronic conditions and treatments: Some medical conditions and/or their treatments increase the risk for osteoporosis.
 Rheumatoid arthritis, diabetes, and Crohn’s disease are just a few of the conditions that can increase your risk for osteoporosis.
-Also, medications taken chronically for treatment of seizures, lung disease and other chronic conditions can also increase your risk.
-If you have or are being treated for a chronic medical condition, discuss your risks with your doctor as early screening for osteoporosis maybe needed.
+Also, medications taken continually for treatment of seizures, lung disease and other chronic conditions can also increase your risk.
+If you have or are being treated for a chronic medical condition, discuss your risks with your primary care provider as early screening for osteoporosis maybe needed.